Alendronate (By mouth)

 Liquid, Tablet, Fizzy Tablet

-- Tablet: Swallow the tablet whole with a full glass (6 to 8 ounces) of plain water only (not mineral water, coffee, tea, soda, juice, or any other liquid).
+- Tablet: Swallow whole with 6 to 8 ounces of water.
 Do not chew or suck on the tablet.

-- Effervescent tablet: Dissolve the effervescent tablet in 4 ounces of plain water only (not mineral water or flavored water).
-Wait at least 5 minutes after the bubbling stops, then stir the solution for 10 seconds and drink it.
+- Effervescent tablet: Dissolve the tablet in 4 ounces of room temperature water.
+Wait at least 5 minutes after the bubbling stops.
+Then stir the solution for 10 seconds and drink it.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Protect the effervescent tablet from moisture and do not remove from the blister pack until you are ready to use it.
-Do not freeze.
+Keep the effervescent tablets in the blister pack until you are ready to use them.

 Drugs and Foods to Avoid